History

 The home was converted to a bed-and-breakfast around 1984, and was originally called the Tudor House.

-In 2017, the Inn was sold to its current owners, Fred and Joan Breukelman, and their son Steve.
+In 2017, the Inn was sold to, Fred and Joan Breukelman, and their son Steve, who continued the bed-and-breakfast tradition.

-Today, the home retains its historic charm.
-The State Street Inn is nestled among a diverse collection of stately homes, most constructed during the late 19th or early 20th centuries.
+The State Street Inn is nestled among a diverse collection of stately homes, most constructed during the late 19th or early 20th centuries, and is an iconic landmark in the Victorian Dover Historic District of downtown Dover, Delaware.